people process technology framework

 The PPT framework defines the process as the series of steps and actions that come together and that are required to happen to produce a specific result or goal.
 Unlike the people component, which focuses on the “who,” processes respond to the question, “How will we make things happen?”.

-Since they involve iterative actions that ensure (in theory) the same result, no matter who is responsible, processes are vital for efficiency.
+Since they involve iterative actions that ensure (in theory) the same result, no matter who is responsible, processes are vital for organizational efficiency.
 Without them, people’s work cannot be optimized and scaled.

 For best results, there are some aspects you should take into account when designing and deploying processes.